andrius-ordojan/shutter-pilot/readme.md

 ## how it works

+File comparison is based on hashing file content (fingerprinting).
+To optimize performance for large files (e.g., MOV), the tool hashes only the first and last segments of the file (1–10 MB based on file size).
+Sorting relies on EXIF metadata for photos and manually extracted metadata for MOV files.
+This ensures accurate organization by creation date.

 Determining if a file is a duplicate is done by hashing the file contents.
 It's called a fingerprint inside the application.
 If the hash is the same, the files are considered duplicates.
 Hashing is done on only a part of a file.
 Since the tool supports MOV files and they can easily be 10G hashing the whole file is not practical even though it provides the most certainty.
 The tool will hash the first and last N MB of the file.
 This should be enough to determine if the files are the same.
 The amount of megabytes to use is determined by the size of the file.
 Minimum being 1 MB and maximum 10 MB.
 The only time I see this approach causing issues is if photos were taken in a studio setting with exactly the same lighting setup at a really high capture rate.

 The metadata of a media file is in the beginning of the file so hashing the start and end of the file would include the metadata as well.
 This makes it not necessary to add parameters to the fingerprinting process.